 Jesus didn’t allow any of the considerations to cloud His love or His service!
 He treated them all equally and, in doing so, taught us a tough lesson.
 We all have people that whom we seem to connect and we have no trouble serving these folks.
 However, the true servant soon learns that he must serve all and serve them equally.
 The true servant is not allowed to pick favorites but must have the heart of Christ and be willing to serve his enemies just as readily as he serves his friends, (Matthew 5:43-48).
 Can we honestly say this morning that we serve all men alike?
 Not if we hold grudges.
 Not if we remember slights.
 Not if we think ourselves above others

 C. Jesus Gave an Expectation

 By the same token, not to serve when we know we should serve the opposite purpose.
-For if you know to do good, then you are sinning when you do not, (James 4:17) Why do we seem to find it so difficult to serve another human?
-Why does it seem to strain us so?
+For if you know to do good, then you are sinning when you do not, (James 4:17).
+Why do we seem to find it so difficult to serve another human?
+Why does it seem to strain us so much?
 Jesus never had a problem with serving.
 It came as natural to Him as breathing does to you and me.

-God help us to develop a servant’s heart.
-That is, we need to get to the place where we are more concerned with the welfare of our neighbor than we are of our own, (Philippians 2:4).
+God helps us to develop a servant’s heart.
+That is, we need to get to the place where we are more concerned with the welfare of our neighbors than we are with our own, (Philippians 2:4).
 We need to reach the place where we are more concerned with promoting our brother than we are ourselves.
 I don’t know about you, but I have a lot of work to do in this area!

 Jesus left us a wonderful example to follow.
 His was a life lived in the service of others.
 If you were, to sum up, your life this morning, could you honestly say that others come before you in your thinking and your serving?
 Can you honestly say that you are following the Lord’s example to the best of your ability?
 Or, maybe like the Disciples, you would have to confess that you are often guilty of promoting yourself over others.